hslatman/awesome-threat-intelligence/README.md

             <a href="https://github.com/Intelworks/OpenTAXII" target="_blank">OpenTAXII</a>
         </td>
         <td>
-            OpenTAXII is a robust Python implementation of TAXII Services that delivers a rich feature set and a friendly pythonic API built on top of a well designed application.
+            OpenTAXII is a robust Python implementation of TAXII Services that delivers a rich feature set and a friendly Pythonic API built on top of a well designed application.
         </td>
     </tr>
     <tr>